steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Write a VSCode extension for removing Working file editors.

-    TestDeptbuffer
-        Create a lowresolution obj model.
-        Follow "New Test Model" steps below.
-            public static DefaultReliefDimensions = 16;                    // relief dimensions
     Why do Meshes not have a resolution?

     Explorer
         Add exception handlers for input fields.
         Clean up the Explorer UI.
+    UI
+        Background color of Select elements matches text.
     Solver
         Use Numpy gradients and divergence.
             Change switch to "Use Difference class"